sameersinha3/TieredVector/EVALUATION.md

 # Evaluation: Memory-Performance Tradeoff

-Evaluates the efficiency of the tiered storage system by comparing local disk usage and performance against a baseline (all data in Tier 2/local disk).
+Evaluates the efficiency of the tiered storage system by comparing storage usage and performance against baselines: either all data in Tier 2 (local disk) or all data in Tier 3 (cloud storage).

 ## Quick Start